 Now Z-Tea was ready.
 Inhaled some steam coming out of the boiling Z-Tea pot.
 Poured Z-Tea into a cup, added one tablespoon of raw honey.
-Came back on the sofa and slowly sipped away Z-Tea while keeping my eyes mostly shut.
+Came back to the sofa and slowly sipped Z-Tea while keeping my eyes mostly shut.

 Two of our friends showed up for the scheduled potluck lunch at our house.
 I informed them about my cold.
 I mostly rested and ate at the sofa, while still engaging in conversation at a slow pace.
 My friend made shrimp curry on a bed of rice.
 It just hit the spot.
 They had also brought two pies (apple and cherry).
 I took a piece of each for my dessert.